-Our belief at Russo DDS is that it’s not enough to simply call yourself ‘progressive’.
+Our belief at Russo Dentistry is that it’s not enough to simply call yourself ‘progressive’.
 It takes understanding and an approach to tying dental health to complete health and wellness.

 Dr. Russo is proud to consider himself a “new-school” (not, old-school) progressive dentist.
 Not to be confused, being a progressive dentist does not mean performing radical dental procedures or going off the grid.
 A progressive dentist takes an approach in believing disease is disease and believes in being proactive to prevent said disease.

 Let’s start from the beginning – too many times Dr. Russo sees new patients come into the office having gone to the same “old-school” dentist for years and years.
 The problem?
 Their teeth are literally falling apart: decaying fillings, crowns hanging off of their teeth, holes in crowns, active dental abscesses, mercury fillings in their mouth.

 DON’T LAUGH, DON’T CRINGE – THIS IS REAL!

 Dr. Russo’s first question is always: Did your previous dentist inform you of the status of your mouth?

 Usual patient response: “They said if it’s not broken or hurting yet, to wait on it”.